 The opportunity is then passed along to the respective Yieldstreet investment team.
 For example, a multi-family equity ownership opportunity would get passed along to Yieldstreet’s real estate team.

-The team will evaluate components of a deal including:
+The team will evaluate some of the following components of a deal:

 For each investment, the respective Asset Class team prepares a detailed Investment Committee memo designed to help identify any potential risks.
 They scrutinize and challenge the investment team’s conclusions.